 Tips for Success

-- Choose fully ripe blackberries-they should be plump, deep black with a glossy sheen and yield slightly to gentle pressure for maximum juiciness.
+- Choose fully ripe blackberries—plump, deep black with a glossy sheen.

-- Do not overmix the crust batter to keep it light and tender rather than dense.
+- Do not overmix the crust batter to keep it light and tender.

-- Use a shallow baking dish to allow even browning and caramelization of the sugars.
+- Use a shallow dish for more even browning and caramelization.

 | Nutrient | Per Serving |